Learning from Synthetic Animals: Introduction

 \section{Introduction}

 Thanks to the presence of large scale annotated datasets and powerful Convolutional Neural Networks(CNNs), the state of human parsing has advanced rapidly.
 By contrast, there is little previous work on parsing animals.
-Parsing animals is important for many tasks, including, but not limited to monitoring wild animal behaviors, developing bio-inspired robots, building motion capture systems, and etc. All these may bring improvements to our ecosystems and society.
+Parsing animals is important for many tasks, including, but not limited to monitoring wild animal behaviors, developing bio-inspired robots, building motion capture systems, etc.

 One main problem for parsing animals is the limit of datasets.
-Though many datasets containing animals are built for classification, bounding box detection, recognition, and instance segmentation, only a small number of datasets are built for parsing animal keypoints and part segmentation.
+Though many datasets containing animals are built for classification, bounding box detection, and instance segmentation, only a small number of datasets are built for parsing animal keypoints and parts.
 Annotating large scale datasets for animals is prohibitively expensive.
-Therefore, most existing approaches applied to parse humans, which often require enormous annotated data \cite{DBLP:conf/cvpr/AndrilukaPGS14,DBLP:conf/cvpr/SappT13}, are less suited for parsing animals.
+Therefore, most existing approaches for parsing humans, which often require enormous annotated data \cite{DBLP:conf/cvpr/AndrilukaPGS14,DBLP:conf/cvpr/SappT13}, are less suited for parsing animals.

 In this work, we use synthetic data to address this challenge.
-Many works \cite{DBLP:conf/cvpr/TremblayPABJATC18,DBLP:conf/icra/PrakashBBACSSB19} also show that by jointly using synthetic images and real images, models can achieve better results than those trained on real images only.
+Many works \cite{DBLP:conf/cvpr/TremblayPABJATC18,DBLP:conf/icra/PrakashBBACSSB19} show that by jointly using synthetic images and real images, models can yield supreme results.
 In addition, synthetic data also has many unique advantages compared to real-world datasets.
-First, rendering synthetic data with rich ground truth at scale is easier and cheaper compared with capturing real-world images.
+First, rendering synthetic data with rich ground truth at scale is easier and cheaper compared with capturing and annotating real-world images.
 Second, synthetic data can also provide accurate ground truth for cases where annotations are hard to acquire for natural images, such as labeling optical flow \cite{DBLP:conf/iccv/DosovitskiyFIHH15} or under occlusion and low-resolution.
 Third, real-world datasets usually suffer from the long-tail problem where rare cases are less represented.
 Generated synthetic datasets can avoid this problem by sampling rendering parameters.